SimpleBallgag/CAT-NIP-Formater/README.md

 # CAT&ltnip> Formater

-This is a CAT&ltnip> formating tool for AI Dungeon.
+This is a CAT &lt nip> formating tool for AI Dungeon.
 This formating method was created by Curious Nekomimi.

 ## What is CAT&ltnip>